 "That was really good, especially having time to chat with students outside of research meetings.
 Part of the mentoring process is getting to know the students and share different experiences of life beyond the research," Moruzzi said.
 As part of their SUAMI experience, Moruzzi would set aside time for each student for checking in with them.
 "It created even more of a collaboration feel.
 We're doing this as a group.
 It's not just an opportunity to mentor students but to create a collective where they also had agency and ownership of the research project."

 Michael Young, the Mellon College of Science associate dean for diversity, equity and inclusion and an alumnus of CMU, initially invited Moruzzi to come to Carnegie Mellon for the summer.

 "I had been thinking about trying to get involved in a summer research program, and when he brought it up it piqued my interest," Moruzzi said.
-"Especially because I was at the point in my research and where I had at some ideas of what undergrad research projects could be."
+"Especially because of the point I was at in my research and where I had at ideas of what undergrad research projects could be."

 Not only did Moruzzi help students work on problems, he also read applications and worked behind the scenes to recruit students and learn about the process of setting up a summer research experience.

 "As an undergrad it wasn't on my radar to do a program like this," he said.
 "As I went through graduate school I saw how important it is for students to get experience as an undergraduate.
 It helps students realize if they want to try new research or if this is a path that is not quite one that they want to go down."

 Young, participated in SUAMI as an undergraduate at the University of Florida.
 He said that SUAMI continues to be a recruiting tool not just for students.
 Faculty are often considered for programs such as the Shelley Distinguished Professorship, which is an opportunity for experienced mathematics professors to teach at CMU for an academic year.